-One of the objectives of this presentation is to provide information about wet distillers grains, but so far the presentation has contained information almost interchangeably about both wet and dried distillers grains.
+One of the objectives of this presentation is to provide information about DDGS, but so far the presentation has contained information almost interchangeably about both wet and dried distillers grains.
 That is because the nutrient content of the dry matter is essentially the same for both wet and dried CDG, except for possibly slightly lower RUP values for wet than for dried CDG (Firkins et al., 1984).
 I am not aware of any trials with lactating cows that directly compared wet versus dried CDG.
 The minimal amount of data comparing wet versus dried CDG with beef cattle would indicate that animal performance when fed wet CDG is just as good as or slightly better than when fed dried CDG.
+Likewise, I am not aware of direct comparisons between distillers grains versus distillers grains plus solubles.
+Again, I would expect similar animal performance with both products.

 The main considerations between the use of wet versus dried CDG are handling and costs.
 Dried products can be stored for extended periods of time, can be shipped greater distances more economically and conveniently than wet CDG, and can be easily blended with other dietary ingredients.
 However, feeding wet CDG avoids the costs of drying the product.
+Some have indicated difficulty in pelleting mixes that contained substantial amounts of DDGS.

-There are several factors to consider when feeding wet CDG.
+There are several factors to consider when feeding wet CDG that are not concerns when feeding DDGS.
 First, the product will not remain fresh and palatable for extended periods of time; 5 to 7 days is the norm.
-This storage time span will vary somewhat with enrivonmental temperature.
+This storage time span will vary somewhat with environmental temperature.
 Products will spoil and become unpalatable more rapidly in hot weather, but may be kept in an acceptable form as long as 3 weeks under cool conditions.
 In our experiments with wet CDG, which covered all seasons of the year, we obtained a fresh supply of product every 7 days.
 This was acceptable except for one occasion when we obtained a spoiled product that was quite unpalatable, especially to some cows.
 Surface molds occasionally occurred and those spoiled materials were not fed.
-Thus, there was usually some feed lost; a problem that wouldn't be a consideration with dried CDG.
+Thus, there was usually some feed lost; a problem that wouldn't be a consideration with dried CDG, or DDGS.
 The addition of preservatives such as propionic acid or other organic acids may extend the shelf life of wet CDG, but scientific journal publications that document such results are difficult to find.
+Research is currently being conducted at SDSU to extend preservation time of wet CDG by putting it in a silo bag (K.Tjardes and C. Wright, 2001, unpublished) or by blending wet CDG with soyhulls (K. Kalscheur and A. Garcia, 2001, unpublished).